15 Health Benefits of Exercise

 Because exercise increases blood flow to the brain, it’s as good for the head as it is for the body.
 Exercise can help you concentrate and also helps your brain relax when it’s time for sleep.

-Exercise not only reduces the risk of colon cancer, a study of 13,000 men and women followed for fifteen years by aerobics expert Dr. Kenneth Cooper showed that the incidence of all forms of cancer was reduced.
+Exercise not only reduces the risk of colon cancer, a study of 13,000 men and women followed for 15 years by aerobics expert Dr. Kenneth Cooper showed that the incidence of all forms of cancer was reduced.
 The fitter the subjects were, the less their risk of cancer (See How Exercise Fights Cancer).